alphagov/govuk-developer-docs/source/manual/alerts/rebooting-machines.html.md

 ### Deciding whether to reboot or silence

 This can be quite nuanced.
-Before you go ahead with any course of action, gather evidence and then ask in the \#reliability-eng Slack channel.
+Before you go ahead with any course of action, gather evidence and then ask in the \#re-govuk Slack channel.

 Find details of the update from the [Ubuntu Security Notices](http://www.ubuntu.com/usn/).